 DaisyBill’s OMFS calculator – a component of each of our three workers’ comp billing software solutions – automatically handles the reimbursement calculation.
 You must simply choose the place of service type – facility or non-facility – before entering the CPT codes used in treatment.

-To learn more about the 2017 Official Medical Fee Schedule – including detailed looks at places of service and reimbursement calculations – register for our upcoming webinars.
+To learn more about the 2017 Official Medical Fee Schedule – including detailed looks at places of service and reimbursement calculations – watch our webinar below.